Ferrarifei/Learngit/README.md

 # Learngit
-Learn how use git &amp; github
+Learn how to use git &amp; github